leader4/python-doc-translation/branches/Doc/extending/extending.rst

-.. highlightlang:: c
+ï»¿.. highlightlang:: c

 .. _extending-intro:

 ********************************************************
-Extending Python with C or C++ Ê¹ÓÃ C »ò C++ À©Õ¹ Python
+Extending Python with C or C++ ä½¿ç”¨ C æˆ– C++ æ‰©å±• Python
 ********************************************************

 It is quite easy to add new built-in modules to Python, if you know how to